-The Projects requires staff to: (1) directly provide high-level business development and expert consulting services to eligible MBEs by facilitating access to capital, contracts and market opportunities; (2) develop, cultivate and maintain a network of high quality strategic partnerships; (3) collaborate with other MBDA Business Projects nationwide and strategic partners; (4) advocate for minority businesses; and (5) provide referral services to clients.
-The Project will assist eligible MBEs in accessing federal and non-federal contracting opportunities in the public and private sector; traditional and alternative financing opportunities; as well as emerging domestic (such as IT and advanced manufacturing) and international (export) market opportunities.
+The Project requires staff to: (1) directly provide high-level business development and expert financial consulting services to eligible MBEs by facilitating access to capital or credit opportunities; (2) develop, cultivate and maintain a network of high quality traditional and alternative financial institution strategic partnerships, including Federal financial programs such as Economic Development Agency, U.S. Small Business Administration, EB- 5 Investor program, U.S. Department of Agriculture, etc. and non-Federal financial partners such as Minority Depository Institutions, Community Development Financial Institutions, Accounts Receivable Factoring Entities, Private Equity/Venture Capital firms (3) collaborate with other MBDA staff, MBDA Business Centers, projects and strategic partners; (4) advocate for minority businesses; and, (5) provide referral services to clients and customers.
+The Project will assist eligible MBEs in accessing traditional and non-traditional financing sources for federal and non-federal contracting opportunities in the public and private sector; and emerging domestic (such as IT and advanced manufacturing) and international (export) market opportunities.
 These services will result in qualitative and quantitative outcomes yielding growth and expansion of MBE firms, building scale and capacity, and contributing to job creation/retention in the U.S.

 MBDA has developed a variety of information technology tools to augment the Agency's ability to assist the minority business community.
-The Agency uses a high-speed network strategy that links all MBDA field Projects and Projects into a single virtual organization.
+The Agency uses a high-speed network strategy that links all MBDA Business Centers and Projects into a single virtual organization.
 The Project will have access to this technology through the MBDA Business Portal (www.mbda.gov).
-Project operators and staff are required to attend MBDA training programs, as outlined (see Appendix F: Training Requirements and Definitions), designed to increase operational efficiency and provide value-added client services.
+The Project operator and its staff are required to attend MBDA training programs, as outlined (see Appendix F: Training Requirements and Definitions), designed to increase operational efficiency and provide value-added client services.